Homepage

 Take the case of an employee who witnesses a serious accident at the workplace, or the suicide of a colleague.
 In the days that follow, he is present, participates in meetings, and sometimes even reassures his professional circle.
 He can honestly say and think that he is fine.

 And then, several weeks later, the first difficulties appeared.
-La concentration is getting more complicated.
+The concentration is getting more complicated.
 Some everyday situations revive images or emotions linked to the event.
 The collaborator becomes more irritable, isolates himself more, Avoid certain places, some meetings or some exchanges.
 He may gradually lose the meaning of his work, without always making the connection with the initial event.

 For the professional environment, this evolution is often disconcerting:”However, he seemed to have cashed in well”.
 This is precisely where the delayed effects of trauma are the hardest to spot... and the most misunderstood.